ResearchComputing/Supercomputing_Spinup/job_submission_spinup/README.md

 ## Interactive Browser Applications

 We'll finish off with some discussion on interactive browser applications.
-If you are new to linux, submitting jobs to an HPC system can be pretty indimidating and overwhelming.
+If you are new to linux, scheduling jobs on an HPC system can be pretty indimidating and overwhelming.
 Many researchers don't want to learn an entire extra field and just want to get to their research!
 We have several browser based applications that give you the power to connect to a compute node straight away.
-The entire process of submitting a job is made easier (usually defaults are enough) and you can get onto your work.
+The entire process of scheduling a job is made easier (usually defaults are enough) and you can get onto your work.

 Do note that the cost of using these methods will limit your resources available to you, though often if you are programming interactively you don't need as many resources.